Yomguithereal/colback/index.md

 ---

-One can find at least six main asynchronous functions' paradigms in JavaScript.
+One can find at least five main asynchronous functions' paradigms in JavaScript.

 ### The classical paradigm